Repair vs. Replace: Making the Right Decision for Mechanical Seals

 1. Seal Cost vs. Downtime Cost: For low-cost cartridge seals, replacement is often faster and less expensive overall.

-2. Seal Condition: Cracked faces, corroded hardware, or oversized bore wear typically justify replacement.
+2. Seal Condition: Cracked faces, damage due to failed bearings or corroded hardware typically justify replacement.

 3. Application Criticality: Mission-critical pumps in hazardous or regulated industries may warrant repair or expedited replacement.

-4. Lead Time: Availability of replacement seals is often the deciding factor when downtime costs are high.
+4. Lead Time: Repair lead time vs. the availability of replacement seals is often the deciding factor when downtime costs are high.

 Paradigm’s Approach

-Paradigm Seals™ are designed for ease of replacement, ensuring customers can quickly restore pump reliability without lengthy downtime.
-With availability in standard and oversized bores, multiple face combinations, and compatibility across leading pump manufacturers, Paradigm seals simplify the decision to replace rather than repair.
+Paradigm Seals™ are designed for on site repair using Paradigm Seals QuickCore+, ensuring customers can quickly restore pump reliability without lengthy downtime.
+With QuickCore+ availability fitting both standard and oversized bore seals, multiple face combinations, and compatibility across leading pump manufacturers, Paradigm seals simplify the decision to replace rather than repair.

 Key Takeaway